 Dangerous behaviour: Breaches of health and safety rules or behaviour which endangers any of our community will be dealt with on an individual basis as and when they occur.
-All staff receive Step On training from our team of trainers and are skilled at de-escalation and behaviour management.
-If the need arises and an individual's risk management plan deems it necessary, the relevant staff will receive Step Up training.
+All staff receive Therapeutic Thinking training from our team of trainers and are skilled at de-escalation and behaviour management.
+If the need arises and an individual's risk management plan deems it necessary, the relevant staff will receive advanced training.
 As allowed under Section 93 of the Education and Inspections Act 2006 all staff will use reasonable force to prevent learners from hurting themselves or others, from damaging property, or from causing disorder.

-Persistent refusal to follow instruction from staff, centre rules and expectations or breaching health and safety rules may result in fixed term or permanent exclusion.
+Persistent refusal to follow instruction from staff, Centre rules and expectations or breaching health and safety rules may result in suspension or permanent exclusion.